Close

 Nam Sang Wai

-This circular route starts and ends at Yuen Ling MTR making it easily accessible.
-Explore the old village before heading out along the Shan Pui River and the Kam Tin River.
+This circular route starts and ends at Yuen Long MTR making it easily accessible.
+Explore the old village before riding along the Shan Pui River and Kam Tin River.
 The route is simple to follow along the river banks and remains flat throughout.
-This is great venture up into the heart of the New Territories and an opportunity to explore traditional Hong Kong.
+This is a great venture up into the heart of the New Territories and an opportunity to explore a less modernised part of Hong Kong.

 Distance: 8km